thomas10011/MetaTrans/README.md

 ## Notice

-We used yaml-cpp, so you need to kick off `-fno-exceptions` and `-fno-rtti` from your compilation options, add add `LLVM_REQUIRES_EH`.
+We used yaml-cpp, so you need to kick off `-fno-exceptions` and `-fno-rtti` from your compilation options, and for the polymorphic feature required by yaml-cpp, you need to add `LLVM_REQUIRES_EH` option.

 All tests is under LLVM 13.0.1.